 Step 2.
 Installing Cockpit on Ubuntu 18.04 LTS.

 The cockpit package is available in the official Ubuntu 18.04 repositories, so installing using the following command:

 Cockpit-docker supports Docker management.
-So install using the following command:
+To install using the following command:

 The cockpit will be available on HTTP port 9090 by default.
-Open your favorite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com:9090 or http://server-ip:9090 and complete the required steps to finish the installation.
 We’ll be asked to enter the login details in order to enter into the dashboard.
 Here, the username and password are the same as that of the login details we use to login to our Linux server.
 If you are using a firewall, please open port 9090 to enable access to the control panel.

 Congratulations!
-You have successfully installed Cockpit.
+You have successfully installed the Cockpit.
 Thanks for using this tutorial for installing Cockpit in Ubuntu 18.04 LTS Bionic Beaver system.
 For additional help or useful information, we recommend you to check the official Cockpit website.